ECronin1973/computer_infrastructure/README.md

 - Provides scheduled workflow (.github/workflows/faang.yml).
 - Commits updated CSVs and plots to repository.
 - Produces clear, auditable commit history.

+### GitHub Actions Workflow
+- The automation pipeline is defined in `.github/workflows/faang.yml`.
+- This file documents triggers, environment setup, dependency installation, diagnostics, script execution, and commit/push steps.

+### Workflow Logs
+- Each automated run produces detailed logs in the GitHub Actions dashboard.
+- Reviewers can verify environment diagnostics, script execution, and commit history directly from these logs.
+- Logs can be accessed via the Actions tab in GitHub, under the FAANG Automation Workflow runs.

+### Automated Outputs
+- New CSVs are saved into `data/` with UTC‑timestamped filenames.
+- Plots are saved into `plots/` with UTC‑timestamped filenames.
+- Both are committed weekly by the GitHub Actions workflow, ensuring reproducibility and transparency.

 ### Why it’s useful
 Ensures outputs remain fresh and reproducible without manual intervention.